sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I was born in Shanghai and stayed in Europe (Germany & UK) since 2016 to 2019.
-I graduated with an MSc degree last year and will kick off my PhD in September 2020.
-I am very excited to engage in cutting-edge research and, if possible, to teach some undergrad courses in the near future!
-Till now, I have visited 17 countries in Europe and Asia.
+Hi, there!
+I am Huaxin, an economics PhD student.
+I was born in Shanghai and moved to Europe since 2016.
+I graduated with an MSc degree and will kick off my doctoral studies soon.
+I am so pleased to engage in cutting-edge research and teaching activities.
+Besides study, I have visited 17 countries in Europe and Asia till now.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can imagine.